-- Current resources are great, but overly stretched - Staff continue to face a number of additional pressures - Exceptional circumstances and extensions is a large pressure for staff - Some ways of working can be challenging - Information-sharing poses a challenge in supporting students - Culture can be improved upon
+- Current resources are great, but overly stretched - Staff continue to face a number of additional pressures - Exceptional circumstances and extensions is a large pressure for staff - Some ways of working can be challenging - Information-sharing poses a challenge in supporting students - Culture can be improved upon cases.
+Processes are not always straightforward, and can have further obstacles such as information-sharing.
+However, colleagues also recognised that there is potential to build upon organisational culture, and indeed the sense of community for both staff and students.

 In this section, colleagues were asked to identify the main challenges being experienced in their department.
-Accompanied to this, the research would aim to elicit the pressures on the Schools, and gaps in the student support process.
+In accompaniment to this, the research would aim to elicit the pressures on the Schools, and gaps in the student support process.

 The number of challenges highlighted were incredibly varied, and served to underline the diverse responsibilities involved in roles of supporting students.
-Dealing with large numbers of students created a number of additional duties for staff, in addition to the complexity of particularly difficult cases.
-Processes are not always straightforward, and can have further obstacles such as informationsharing.
-However, colleagues also recognised that there is potential to build upon organisational culture, and indeed the sense of community for both staff and students.
+Dealing with large numbers of students created a number of additional duties for staff in addition to the complexity of particularly difficult